Ayoseun/Black-Market-Scraping-API/README.md

 # Black-Market-Scraping-API
-This API is written is python and uses Flask to scrape the internet for blackmarket naira price
+This API is written in python and uses Beautiful soup to scrape the internet for blackmarket naira price